- This event has passed.

 Beak & Skiff presale: Thursday, February 10 at 10am, PW: BEAK2022

 Public on sale: Friday, February 11 at 10am

-Proof of COVID-19 vaccination or negative PCR test (taken within 48 hours) is required for entry.
+– Proof of full vaccination against COVID-19 OR negative PCR test results (taken within 72 hours) is required to attend this event.

 Sitting in a Wisconsin deli in 2012, Amelia Meath told her new friend Nick Sanborn she wanted to start a pop band.
 She proposed a simple division of labor: She’d write and sing their emotionally multivalent songs, wrapped around seemingly effortless hooks.
 And he’d make the beats that drove them, slightly slippery instrumentals that winked at his abstract electronic inclinations.
 For a time, that was the premise of Sylvan Esso.